trustgrid/docs/content/en/getting-started/trial/request-trial/index.md

 1. You will be returned to the sign-in page to complete your login.
 Enter your email, password, and the one-time password from your authentication app.
 {{<tgimg src="final-signin.png" width="40%">}}

-Note: If you are not automatically redirected back to the Trustgrid portal just like the Portal link in the top right.
+Note: If you are not automatically redirected back to the Trustgrid portal just click the Portal link in the top right.
 {{<tgimg src="auth-portal-link.png" width="35%" caption="Link back to Portal">}}